 Research which style you like – from shaker to handleless.
 Not sure what to go for?
 Why not try out our kitchen cabinets quiz!

-Then decide if you want to buy bespoke – which simply means your kitchen is customised to your exact requirements down to the very last detail – made to measure, or off the shelf.
-(This will largely be decided on what budget you have!)
+Then decide if you want to buy bespoke.
+This simply means the company make your kitchen to your exact requirements down to the very last detail.
+Or perhaps when buying a kitchen you’ll choose made to measure, or off the shelf.
+(This will largely be decided by what budget you have.)

 Don’t forget about worktops

-Worktops are a key element of a kitchen as the shape, material, colour, finish and thickness of your chosen surface can affect the feel of the space as a whole.
+Worktops are a key element of a kitchen.
+The shape, material, colour, finish and thickness of your chosen surface can affect the feel of the space as a whole.

-Have a look at our guide to each material to get to know what might work for you – from whether your house is a busy household, or if you’re a keen chef.
+Have a look at our guide to each material to get to know what might work for you.
+Take into account whether your house is a busy household, or if you’re a keen chef.

 See your chosen worktop in the flesh before making your final decision – either from kitchen studios, showrooms, or by visiting stone yards.
-If this is not possible, ensure you order samples – it would be a disaster if you order something and hate it when it comes, trust me!
+If this is not possible, ensure you order samples.
+It’ll be a disaster if you order something and hate it when it arrives, trust me!

-If you’re not sure where to start, look at the type of kitchen cabinetry you are having, and search out floors that will complement them.
+If you’re not sure where to start with flooring when buying a kitchen, look at the type of kitchen cabinetry you are having, and search out floors to complement them.

-We have a great article, here, explaining all the different flooring options for your kitchen.
-In a nutshell, porcelain or ceramic tiles are a pretty safe bet, seeing as there are hundreds of colours patterns, sizes and textures available – while also being durable.
+There’s a great article here explaining all the different flooring options for your kitchen.
+In a nutshell, porcelain or ceramic tiles are a pretty safe bet, seeing as there are hundreds of colours, patterns, sizes and textures available – while also being durable.

-If you prefer the industrial look, think reclaimed wood or concrete, or for something a bit more family-friendly consider vinyl, which can easily withstand spills and heavy foot traffic.
+If you prefer the industrial look, think reclaimed wood or concrete.
+For something a bit more family-friendly, consider vinyl, which can easily withstand spills and heavy foot traffic.

-Get advice from your designer, or do research of similar kitchens and see what they have done.
+Get advice from your designer, or research similar kitchens and see what they have done.

-From height, depth, and width to functionality, aesthetics, and smart features, spend time researching to get the right models for you – as they can be a very personal purchase.
+From height, depth, and width to functionality, aesthetics, and smart features, spend time researching to get the right models for you.
+They can be a very personal purchase.

 Consider the space you have, and how you’ll be using it.
 For instance, a larger family might want extra-capacity appliances from fridges to range cookers.
 Find our guide to buying appliances here.

 I know what you’re thinking – surely a sink is a sink?
-But, with so many available (yep – we have an article on that too!), you can pick anything – from a small stainless-steel option paired with a boiling-water tap on a kitchen island – that’s ideal for food preparation – to a large white ceramic sink, perfect for family life.
+But, with so many available (yep – we have an article on that too!), there’s so much to choose from.
+Perhaps a small stainless-steel option paired with a boiling-water tap on a kitchen island – ideal for food preparation?
+Or maybe you’ll decide on a large white ceramic sink, perfect for family life.

-In terms of basics, most homes are fitted with a bowl and a half option, which means a second smaller bowl offers that little bit of extra space.
-Double-bowl sinks are ideal for bigger families as well as larger kitchens or those in constant use.
+In terms of basics, most homes have a bowl and a half option.
+This means a second smaller bowl offers that little bit of extra space.
+Double-bowl sinks are ideal for bigger families as well as larger kitchens, or those in constant use.

 Getting cooker hoods and extraction right

-When choosing this type of appliance, the essential features to consider are design and extraction rate.
-Equally as important is the installation of the correct-sized duct, if one is needed.
+When choosing this type of appliance, consider the essential features of design and extraction rate.
+Equally as important is installing the correct-sized duct, if necessary.